 Napa is a magical place, a one-of-a-kind amalgamation of sublime weather, stunning terrain, extraordinary wine, and world-class cuisine.
 Yet, as extraordinary as Napa is, it still lacks the kind of world-class programming that feeds the mind and nourishes the soul, equal to and worthy of all that Napa Valley offers to residents and visitors alike.

-With this challenge in mind, at the start of this year a small, working group assembled to consider an idea first advanced by Congregation Beth Shalom Rabbi Emeritus Lee Bycel, building on all that Napa has to offer.
+With this challenge in mind, at the start of 2017 a small, working group assembled to consider an idea first advanced by Congregation Beth Shalom Rabbi Emeritus Lee Bycel, building on all that Napa has to offer.
 The group met weekly, quickly turning its attention to programming and events.

 The showing of the superb documentary film ITZHAK, supplemented by insightful, first-hand commentary from noted Napa-based conductor Tom Conlin, served as the Center’s highly successful inaugural event.